salt-extensions/salt-extension-copier/docs/topics/extraction.md

 * Remove the dependency on the core module or call it from the modules calling the utils directly
 * Migrate the dependency into your Salt extension repository and modify it locally as described [here](utils-dunder-into-saltext-utils)
-* Submit a PR to Salt core with the necessary changes to elimiate the code duplication in the long term.
+* Submit a PR to Salt core with the necessary changes to eliminate the code duplication in the long term.

 (utils-dunder-into-salt-utils)=
 ### `__utils__` from other Salt extension modules